sjvrensburg/STTS_package/README.md

+**NOTE: There are far better tools available for the task of speeding up silent sections.
+I highly recommend that you rather use [unsilence](https://github.com/lagmoellertim/unsilence) or my simple front-end to it, which is part of the [PPVID](https://github.com/sjvrensburg/ppvid) set of tools.**

 # STTSilence

 STTSilence, short for "Speed through the silence", is utility that speeds up the silent parts in a video.
 This is especially useful for lectures and slidecasts.